 What credit score do you need for a car loan?

-There’s no standard minimum credit score required for a car loan, but those with lower credit scores might have to pay more interest than someone with better credit.
+There’s no standard minimum credit score required for a car loan, but people with lower credit scores might have to pay more interest than someone with better credit.

 Can you finance a car with a 650 credit score?